rm511130/Physna_Training/README.md

    c.
 You will need to lower the _**% Match Tolerance**_ to find _**Tesla Valve Not**_.
    d.
 Clear the _**Compare Cart**_ and add both models: _**Tesla Valve**_ and _**Tesla Valve Not**_, then click on _**Compare**_.
    e.
 Switch to _**X-RAY**_ mode.
    f.
-Once the models have been rendered on your screen, as shown in the animation below, change the value of the _**Y Translation**_ to _**36**_ to separate the two models that have been auto-aligned by Physna.
+Once the models have been rendered on your screen, as shown in the animation below, you _may_ need to change the value of the _**Y Translation**_ to separate the two models that have been auto-aligned by Physna.
    g.
 You can clearly see that the models are not identical because of their internal 3D geometric differences.
    h.
 This example shows how and why the _**X-Ray**_ mode complements the _**Overview_** and _**Overlay**_ mode.